kirubeltadesse/sap-core/README.md

 ![Vscode extension](/Doc/img/extenstion_installed.PNG)

 on your terminal (`wsl` if you are on windows).
-This will install all the necessary extension for you to work with `docker` on VScode.
+This will install all the necessary extensions for you to work with `docker` on VScode.

 To run the project locally you need to make sure you have [Docker Engine](https://docs.docker.com/engine/install/) and [Docker-Compose](https://docs.docker.com/compose/install/) installed.
 Docker makes it convenient to package every tooling needed for the project.
-Docker gets read of the headache of set up a Virtual Environment, installing dependencies, creating a new Database in PostGradSQL, migrating the migrations in Django App, building the React App then finally running Django and Web-Pack-dev server.
+Docker gets read of the headache of setting up a Virtual Environment, installing dependencies, creating a new Database in PostGradSQL, migrating the migrations in Django App, building the React App then finally running Django and Web-Pack-dev server.

 ## Terminology